 Duntle notched up his second consecutive win at Royal Ascot as the David Wachman-trained raider who won the Sandringham Handicap 12 months ago went on to land a cracking renewal of the Duke Of Cambridge Stakes in which punters were treated to a superb finish.

 Wayne Lordan had kicked the 10/3 shot to a narrow half-a-length lead, but Paul Hanagan was always on his tail on board Ladys First, whilst Dank and Beatrice Aurore produced some great late pace to get involved in the finish, but it was the Irish raider that prevailed with 25/1 outsider Ladys First finishing second and Dank completed the one-two-three.

 15:05 Duke Of Cambridge Stakes (Fillies' Group 2) (Str) (Class 1, 1m)

 1. Duntle - W Lordan - D Wachman 10/3

 2. Ladys First - P Hanagan - R Fahey 25/1

 3. Dank - R Moore - Sir M Stoute 7/2

-The Windsor Forest Stakes is a Group Two race run at Royal Ascot over one mile for fillies and mares aged four years or older.
+The Duke Of Cambridge Stakes is a Group Two race run at Royal Ascot over one mile for fillies and mares aged four years or older.